A-DNA: Structure

 Like the more common B-DNA, A-DNA is a right-handed double helix with major and minor grooves.
 However, as shown in the comparison table below, there is a slight increase in the number of base pairs (bp) per turn.
 This results in a smaller twist angle, and smaller rise per base pair, so that A-DNA is 20-25% shorter than B-DNA.
 The major groove of A-DNA is deep and narrow, while the minor groove is wide and shallow.
 A-DNA is broader and more compressed along its axis than B-DNA.

 The identifiable characteristic of A-DNA X-ray crystallography is the hole in the center.
-The gap in the center of the DNA structure is formed by the stacking of the base pairs, or “sugar pucker”.
-A-DNA has a C3-endo pucker, which denotes the bases’ proximity to the phosphate in the backbone of DNA.
+A-DNA has a C3'-endo pucker, which refers to the C3' carbon in the furanose ring being below the sugar plane.

 Comparison geometries of the most common DNA forms

 A/B intermediates

 Research also indicates that A-form DNA can hybridize with the more common B-DNA.
-These A-B intermediate forms adopt the sugar pucker properties and/or the base conformation of both DNA forms.
-In one study, the characteristic C3-endo pucker is found on the first three sugars of the DNA strand, while the last three sugars have a C2-endo pucker, like B-DNA.
-These intermediates can form in aqueous solutions when the cytosine bases are methylated or brominated, altering the configuration.
+These A–B intermediate forms adopt the sugar pucker properties and/or the base conformation of both DNA forms.
+In one study, the characteristic C3'-endo pucker is found on the first three sugars of the DNA strand, while the last three sugars have a C2'-endo pucker, like B-DNA.
+These intermediates can form in aqueous solutions when the cytosine bases are methylated or brominated, altering the conformation.
 Alternatively, guanine and cytosine rich fragments have been shown to be easily converted from B to A-form in aqueous solutions.